machineagency/science-jubilee/docs/building/building_a_jubilee.md

 | Tool changer carriage | https://mandalaroseworks.com/products/jubilee-machined-carriage | We haven't used these but have heard they are nice |

+### Automation specific components

+If you are using Jubilee for lab automation with SLAS wellplate form-factor labware, you will need a [lab automation deck template](lab_automation_deck.md)

 ## Tools

 You will need to procure some tools on your own, but some are already available in the Filastruder kit.